Herminio A. Astorga: Early life

-Education and Basketball Career
+Education and basketball career

 When the Pacific War broke out, Astorga served the guerrillas in Malate and Ermita and was subsequently imprisoned and tortured by the Japanese soldiers.
 After Manila’s liberation in 1945, he was able to finish high school at the Colegio de San Juan de Letran on a basketball scholarship.
 He played center, forward, and guard positions.
 He played for the Malate Catholic Club basketball team, and aided in its 1948 tour of Mindanao, where the team won all its 33 matches.

-In Letran, Astorga played for the Intramuros Squires and played during the team’s victory in the 1948 NCAA junior tournament as well as the 1949 national high school championship.
+In Letran, Astorga played for the Letran Squires and played during the team’s victory in the 1948 NCAA junior tournament as well as the 1949 national high school championship.
 Afterwards, he was voted the “Most Popular NCAA High School Player” in the nationwide contest sponsored by the now defunct Philippines Herald.

-Shortly thereafter, despite still being a high school junior, Astorga was elevated by Letran’s Dominican Fathers and was allowed to play in the NCAA senior basketball tournament.
+Shortly thereafter, despite still being a high school junior, Astorga was elevated by Letran’s Dominican Fathers and was allowed to play in the NCAA senior basketball tournament for the Letran Knights.
 This was a first in the history of the league.
 He played center on this team, helping the team to win the 1950 NCAA senior title.
-This set a new record for consecutive victories and earned the Letran Knights the moniker “Murder, Inc.”.
-He was voted 1950 NCAA “Rookie of the Year” and held the record as top scorer for the entire season with 26 points.
+This set a new record for consecutive victories and earned the team the moniker “Murder, Inc.”.
+He was voted 1950 NCAA Rookie of the Year and held the record as top scorer for the entire season with 26 points.

 Upon graduation from Letran, he enrolled to the Far Eastern University (FEU), also on a basketball scholarship.
 He majored in economics and graduated with a B.S.C. degree.
 He played for the FEU Tamaraws for two years before becoming a student leader.
 He was also a prominent member of the Student Catholic Action.

 In 1953, Astorga led the underdog UAAP collegiate players to victory in the then prestigious annual ‘Challenge to Champions’ basketball tournament, beating the highly favored NCAA Selection and the MICAA All-Stars, which included Carlos Loyzaga and Lauro Mumar, respectively.

 Astorga went on to complete post graduate studies in financial and credit management in the U.S. and London, taking graduate courses at Stanford University, MIT, Harvard Business School, and the Wharton School of Business.
 He earned an MBA degree in business and commerce.
 He also completed an M.A. in Public Administration.
 He received his Ph.D. degree in Political Science from the University of Santo Tomas Graduate School in Manila.